Updated June, 2018

 - Profile Image: 128 x 128

-With over 420 million users and over 113 million posts per day, Tumblr is no lightweight when it comes to visual marketing.
+With over 738 million unique visitors worldwide and over 113 million posts per day, Tumblr is no lightweight when it comes to visual marketing.

 So, what do you need to know?